Heistergand/NostalgiaForInfinity_wiki/Preliminary-Setup.md

 Now to Install docker-compose follow step 1 in : https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-debian-10

 ### Docker For Mac
-I got no idea on how things are on the Mac , my friends say its easier than windows But yeah I never tested it first hand Would be great if someone else could fill this up :D
+I got no idea on how things are on the Mac , my friends say its easier than windows But yeah I never tested it first hand .
+Would be great if someone else could fill this up :D

 _**Now with that done you should be all set to install to Freqtrade next**_

+## Freqtrade Installation For Docker
+The Freqtrade Documentation has this part covered quite well https://www.freqtrade.io/en/stable/docker_quickstart/ I would suggest you follow this .
+Also dont bother about what you choose for the configs , we will be replacing it with something fine tuned for NFI

+Configuring

 # NFI Deployment